mpokrass/PSYCH350/lecture_notes.md

 Fluency heuristic: people use it to estimate the plausibility/importance of an outcome based on the ease they experience imagining that otcome.
 This can be bad when familiarity is not always ecologically valid as a cue to the plausibility/importance.
 Eg. global warming - today is cold though.

+## Lecture 7 - Sept 23

+In the marketplace of ideas, higher quality ideas will spread and win out.

+When we encounter an idea, we evaluate it in a neutral stance.
+We have the ability to comprehend information in an agnostic way.
+This is the cartesian view.

+Spinoza said that in the moment of comprehenstion, we have to initially entertain it as being true.
+It's not an agnostic stance, it's a credulous stance.
+We can of course eventually reject it, but to comprehend it we must initially believe it.
+When our ability to attend/process the information might be under stress, or we are distraced, then we are more vulnerable to believing untruthful things, because we have diminished ability.
+Don't apply/maintain the false tag to the thought.

+Some evidence that Spinoza has a more accurate view.
+There is evidence for passive acceptance.

+Developmental evidence: hyper-suggestability of children.

+Psychological evidence: sleep deprivation and susceptability to propoganda.

+So how should we go about debunking bad ideas?
+In election campaigns there are often false statements being made.

+-
+Study, CDC pamphlet saying facts and myths about vaccines.
+Studied how many false beliefs people remembered: myths misremembered as true and facts misremembered as false.

+Immediately: 4% misremembered facts as false and myths as true.

+In delayed recall: much more myths misidentified as true.
+The other errors did not go up. (seems to confirm spinozan model)

+False-ness tag is fragile, and now the myth has a ring of familiarity to it, so when you reconsider it it seems fluent and easy to process - lends it a sense of credibility.

+Paradoxical implication - when there are false ideas, may be better off not doing fact-checking campaigns and repeating the claims, tagging them as false.

+-
+Some argue that emotions engage our interests/motivations.
+Without emotional judgements we would be overwhelmed by information.
+This helps us prioritize and identify important stimuli.

+Civil rights movement - campaign in Alabama, peaceful protest march.
+Only when emotionally charged images/videos were released did it galvanize the public.

+3yr old boy who was found face down drowned during Syrian refugee crisis.
+Trudeau used this as ammunition, because he was running of a platform on accepting refugees.
+Harper gov't was on weaker position because of this.

+-
+How should we value lives? two normative models of compassion

+If we believe that every human life is equally valuable, we shoud scale our emotional response based on the number of people involved.

+If we believe that mass tragedies are especially damaging to the social fabric, we should care more when a crisis meets a critical mass.
+Exponential once it hits this point.

+Psychophysical law: sensitivity to changes in stimulus value decrease as stimulus magnitude increases.
+Logarithmic difference.

+"A single death is a tragedy; a million deaths is a statistic" - Stalin.
+We are more affected by things that are closer to us.

+-
+Study:

+condition 1: info on statistics

+condition 2: particpants received info about single child

+condition 3: both 1 and 2

+Predicted that 1 would be less engaging.

+Donated most in condition 1, next condition 3, then condition 2.
+Suggests that when we consider something as being broader in scope, it reduces our emotional response.